duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 At each frame, we gather one image and we discard the oldest one, so to keep always the two most recent to perform the pipeline.

 Then we need to match the features, with either `KNN` or using the Hamming distance (default).
+If KNN is chosen, its matches can be filtered using a first-neighbor-to-second-neighbor ratio threshold.
+Empirically Bruteforce Hamming distance has proven to outperform KNN in the duckietown environment.

-Once we have the matches we need to filter out the outliers, which again is either done with `KNN` (using the ratio of distance between best and second best match) or using histogram fitting (default).
-This means that we fit a gaussian distribution to the lenght of the matches, and we remove the ones further than one standard deviation from the center.
+Matches may be further filtered using histogram fitting (activated by default, can be turned off).
+This means that we fit a gaussian distribution to the lenght and angle of the matches, and we remove the ones further than `x` standard deviations from the average value.
+These `x` values can be set in the parameters yaml file.

-Then we divide the feature pairs between far and close regions, to decouple the estimate of the translation vector to the estimate of the rotation matrix (TODO put reference).
+Then we divide the feature pairs between far and close regions, to decouple the estimate of the translation vector to the estimate of the rotation matrix (BangleiGuan et.al.
+2018).

-After having computed the motion matrix, we multiply it to get a new estimate of the pose.
+After having computed the motion matrix, we apply it to the previous duckiebot rotation it to get a new estimate of the pose.

+The translation vector is assumed to be always a one-component vector (pointing towards the front direction), and is scaled by a factor of the duckiebot linear velocity command.

 #### Software architecture